mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

-Forward mode differentiable rendering begins analogously to reverse mode, by declaring parameters and marking them as differentiable (we do so manually instead of using an :py:class:`mitsuba.python.autodiff.Optimizer`).
+Forward mode differentiable rendering begins analogously to reverse mode, by declaring parameters and marking them as differentiable (we do so manually instead of using an :py:class:`mitsuba.python.ad.optimizers.Optimizer`).

 .. code-block:: python